Affiliate links on Android Authority may earn us a commission. Learn more.

 How to share your Wi-Fi password using Nearby Share

-If you have a device running Android 12, you can also share your Wi-Fi password using Nearby Share, Google’s answer to Apple’s AirDrop.
+If you have a device running Android 12 or 13, you can also share your Wi-Fi password using Nearby Share, Google’s answer to Apple’s AirDrop.
 Go to Settings > Wi-Fi, tap on the network name and go to the QR code page.
 Tap on Nearby or Nearby share.

 iPhones don’t have a built-in way to share Wi-Fi passwords with an Android phone.
 You will need to download a QR code generator app from the iOS app store, like Visual Codes, and use it to create a code that your Android phone can read.

 Yes, you can share your Wi-Fi password from an Android to an iPhone using the QR code method mentioned above.